 Lesser Risks For Bad Creditors

 Lessors are willing to go into business with bad creditors.
 They know that the risk involved is at most losing a month of payment and truck use.
 The lessee and lessor can discuss and decide on a fixed number that the lessee would pay.
-We found that a great resource for commercial semi truck financing for those with poor or limited personal and business credit is Amur Equipment Financing and Bryn Mawr Trust.
+We found that a great resource for commercial semi truck financing for those with poor or limited personal and business credit is Bryn Mawr Trust.
 Click the links to learn more about their programs, rates and terms.

 With banks, creditors fear the loan payments due to the high-interest rate.
 If they fail to make the payment, the owners run the risk of losing their trucks and the down payment.